 Uric Acid

 One critical component of snake urine is uric acid, a compound that gives it a distinct appearance and consistency.
-Snakes expel uric acid—similar to birds and lizards—in a semi-solid state instead of liquid urine like humans.
-This uric acid, along with fecal matter, makes up the solid waste material excreted through the cloaca.
-The presence of uric acid contributes to the unique characteristics of snake urine such as its color, viscosity, and odor.
+Snakes expel uric acidโsimilar to birds and lizardsโin a semi-solid state instead of liquid urine like humans.
+This uric acid and fecal matter comprise the solid waste material excreted through the cloaca.
+Uric acid’s presence contributes to snake urine’s unique characteristics, such as color, viscosity, and odor.

-For instance, the urine of a rattlesnake may appear pale yellow, while that of a copperhead may be darker in color due to variations in uric acid concentration and hydration levels.
+For instance, the urine of a rattlesnake may appear pale yellow.
+At the same time, that of a copperhead may be darker in color due to variations in uric acid concentration and hydration levels.

 Species Variation